gamedesigns/Sudoku-Samurai-2/README.md

     -   **Katana Kutsurogi (Relaxation)**: Quick and easy 4x4 and 6x6 grids.
     -   **X-Sudoku**: A variant where the main diagonals must also contain unique numbers.
 -   **Technique Tutor Hint System**: A multi-stage hint system that teaches you *how* to solve the puzzle, identifying techniques like "Naked Singles" and "Hidden Singles".
--   **Audio System**: Immersive background music, victory fanfares, and satisfying sound effects for all actions.
+-   **Advanced Audio System**: Choose a music profile (Calm, Powerful, Level, or Mixed) to enjoy shuffled playlists of background music, victory fanfares, and dynamic, alternating sound effects for all actions.
 -   **Mistake Checker**: Get instant feedback on incorrect number placements.
 -   **Pencil Marks (Notes)**: Toggle to "Notes" mode to jot down potential numbers in a cell.
 -   **Multiple Difficulty Levels**: Choose from Novice, Easy, Medium, and Hard puzzles.